-Peak Force infrared (PFIR) microscopy is a new infrared imaging technique developed in Dr. Xu’s lab at Lehigh University in collaboration with an industrial partner.
-PFIR measures the photo-thermal expansion of the sample with atomic force microscope operated in the peak force tapping mode or pulsed force mode.
+Peak force infrared (PFIR) microscopy is a new infrared imaging technique developed in Dr. Xu’s lab at Lehigh University in collaboration with an industrial partner.
+The PFIR microscopy measures the photo-thermal expansion of the sample with an atomic force microscope (AFM) operated in the peak force tapping mode or pulsed force mode.
 PFIR can operate in both air and fluid phase.

 The spatial resolution of PFIR microscopy is found to be 6 nm.
 Block copolymers form nanoscale phase separation.
 We used PFIR microscopy to reveal individual chemical compositions of PS-b-PMMA block copolymer.
 The spatial resolution was found to be as high as 6 nm.

 PFIR microscopy provides simultaneous spectral imaging and mechanical information.
 The infrared image and mechanical properties (modulus and adhesion) are simultaneously collected from the same area.
 PFIR allows naturally correlative imaging.
 By placing the AFM tip at one location, PFIR microscopy also allows the collection of the infrared absorption spectrum.